pragmapilot/z80/ROADMAP.md

 <a name="FutureScope"></a>
 ## 🔮 Future scope

-* Write a snippet with code exercising all the Z80 addressing modes

 * Write a snippet that fetches 2 ints from keyboard, adds them and prints the result back to the screen
 	* ints should be byte-long max only (to avoid dealing with word registers (BC, DE, HL...)